netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-openshift-operator.md

         curl http://citrix-ingress-operator.com --resolve citrix-ingress-operator.com:80:<VIP>
 	    <html><body><h1>It works!</h1></body></html>

-## Deploy Citrix ingress controller as a sidecar with Citrix ADC CPX
+## Deploy the Citrix ingress controller as a sidecar with Citrix ADC CPX

 Using the Citrix ingress controller Operator you can deploy a Citrix ADC CPX with the Citrix ingress controller as a sidecar.
 The Citrix Ingress controller configures the Citrix ADC CPX which is deployed as an Ingress or router for an application running in the OpenShift cluster.
 The following diagram explains the topology.